SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/attackModels/mitmAttack.md

  * Discover cryptographic key using cryptanalysis;
  * Exploit vulnerabilities in cryptographic algorithm;
  * Exploit vulnerabilities in cryptographic protocol.

+## Recommendations

+To ensure that the mobile application is resilient or immune to malicious MitM attacks, it is recommended that the measures described in the good practice report and the security tests present in the full report are followed to ensure authenticity, integrity, privacy and authenticity of the data.

 ## Man-in-the-Middle Attack Diagram